MODERN FAMILY AND GENERAL DENTISTRY

-Our experienced team of dental hygienists will remove plaque, tarter and stain on your teeth and below the gums.
+Our experienced team of dental hygienists will remove plaque, tartar and stain on your teeth and below the gums.
 Dental radiographs may be taken to assist our dentists in diagnosing dental disease.
-At every routine exam, our office will perform an oral cancer screening and evaluate your teeth and gums for gum disease and/or decay.
-Most of our patients visit our office twice a year, however we may recommend more frequent visits depending on your oral health.
-Our office recommends fluoride treatments for children and adults for the prevention of tooth decay.
-Dental Sealants are recommended for the prevention of cavities on the chewing surfaces of children’s permanent molars.
+At every routine exam, our office will perform an oral cancer screening, evaluate your teeth and gums for gum disease and/or decay and provide you with the best home care instructions to maintain optimal oral health.
+Most of our patients visit our office twice a year, however, we may recommend more frequent visits depending on your oral health.

-There are a variety of filling materials available including gold, silver, plastic and porcelain.
-The dentist will work with you to determine which material is best for you, depending on the extent of repair, where in your mouth the filling is needed, and cost.
-Each of the filling materials is briefly explained below:
+There are a variety of restorative materials available including gold, silver (amalgam), composite, ceramic and porcelain.
+The dentist will work with you to determine which material is best for you, depending on the extent of repair, where in your mouth the filling is needed and cost.

 Crowns and bridges are used to restore and enhance teeth that are damaged, or to take the place of missing teeth.
 A crown, also referred to as a cap, is used to entirely cover a damaged tooth.
 A crown not only strengthens a tooth, but it can dramatically improve a tooth’s appearance, shape and alignment.